Introduction to EGRET Confidence Intervals

 Evaluate a water quality trend over a specific span of years and produce a variety of tabular results.
 This is done with a short workflow involving the functions:

 .
-The results come in three forms: 1) console output, which shows the bootstrap replicate process as it is underway and the results when it has finished, 2) a text file that shows the results of the bootstrap analysis (a subset of what is included in the console output), and 3) a set of outputs in a named list called eBoot.
+The results come in three forms: 1) console output, which shows the bootstrap replicate process as it is underway and the results when it has finished, and a set of outputs in a named list called eBoot.
 The contents of eBoot are described below.Plot histograms of values for the trend magnitudes, expressed in percent change over the specified period, for flow-normalized concentration and flow-normalized flux.
 This is done with the function

 plotHistogramTrend